What does it mean to bike, walk and drive safely?

 Crosswalks are for pedestrians.

 As a driver, never block or park in a crosswalk.
 Preventing pedestrians from using designated crosswalks creates unsafe circumstances for all road users.

-Stop or yield to pedestrians in crosswalks.
+Stop and yield to pedestrians in crosswalks.
 When approaching an intersection, slow down and scan the road and sides of the road ahead for pedestrians.

 Treat bicycles as motor vehicles.

 A bicyclist has the right to ride in the center of most road lanes.

 Look out for children in school zones.

 Maintaining the legal speed limit increases safety for all road users.
 School zone speed limits are especially important; as a driver be aware of children’s unpredictable movements in these zones.